 The Office of Student Leadership and Involvement seeks to recognize Samford students for their outstanding contributions to campus and community through the Student Leader Spotlight program.

 Students, faculty, and staff are invited to nominate student leaders by submitting the form.
-Nominations will be accepted on a rolling basis and a committee will select 1-2 students for each month's Spotlight.
+Nominations will be accepted on a rolling basis and a committee will select one or two students for each month’s spotlight.
 Nominations must be submitted by the end of the month to be considered for recognition the following month.
-For example, nominations submitted by February 28th will be considered for March's Spotlight.
+For example, nominations submitted by February 28 will be considered for March's Spotlight.